 Payment for your selected tour can be made via wire transfer to our various bank accounts in GBP, EURO, USD, CAN, AUD, or NZD.
 We use www.xe.com to calculate the real time equivalent between currencies as our prices are in USD.

-To book your position on the tour, please send us an email notifying your interest in the particular tour.
+To book your position on the tour, please send us an initial message with the tour details that you'd like to join.
 We will then confirm the availability and answer any queries you may have.
-We will then ask for a US$500 deposit payment 12 weeks prior to the tour start date.
-Please note however that riders who have paid the deposit are given priority.
-The remaining amount is payable 4-weeks prior to the tour start date.
-If you book within 4 weeks of the tour departure date then we require full payment at the time of booking.
+We will then ask for a US$500 deposit payment to lock in the adventure.
+The remaining amount is payable 12-weeks prior to the tour start date.
+If you book within 12 weeks of the tour departure date then we require full payment at the time of booking.
 For more information regarding our booking and refund policy, please refer to our Terms & Conditions which are emailed upon request and are also included on our payment invoices.

 Please see our COVID-19 BOOKING POLICY UPDATE for current information.

 Good question!
 All of our tours are inclusive of Royal Enfield or dirt-bike (depending on the tour), petrol, accommodation on twin-share basis, meals (breakfast, lunch, dinner), permits, guides (English speaking), mechanic (English speaking), support vehicle with driver (when there are 5 or more riders in the tour group) , riding gear (helmet, jacket, gloves - if required), t-shirt, and medical kit.
 The accommodation on the briefing night in Pokhara IS included, but we don't include the final night on the return to Pokhara so that riders have more fleibility with their ongoing travel plans.